dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology-Lecture0201.md

 But there is something, probably in your everyday life, that's just sitting there niggling.
 Uh huh?

-Student:Procrastination.
+Student: Procrastination.

 Instructor (Mehran Sahami):Procrastination?
 It's related to that.
 What do you do to procrastinate in the morning?

 Student:Sleep.

-Instructor (Mehran Sahami):Sleep.
+Instructor (Mehran Sahami): Sleep.
 Oh, sorry, yeah, and how do you prolong that?

-Student:[Inaudible].
+Student: [Inaudible].

 Instructor (Mehran Sahami):Snooze.
 And the thing about snooze is, it's amazing how quickly you can do math in the morning.
 I don't know about you, but my alarm has a nine-minute snooze on it.
 Why it's nine, I don't know, but it came out of the factory with a nine-minute snooze.
 And so you're, like, lying there.